logzio/terraform-provider-logzio/docs/resources/drop_filter.md

 # Drop Filter Provider

 Provides a Logz.io drop filter resource.
-This can be used to create and manage Logz.io drop filters.
+This can be used to create and manage Logz.io logs drop filters.

-* Learn more about drop filters in the [Logz.io Docs](https://docs.logz.io/api/#tag/Drop-filters).
+* Learn more about drop filters in the [Logz.io Docs](https://docs.logz.io/docs/user-guide/data-hub/drop-filters/drop-fiters-logs/).

 ## Example Usage